-We will use the Youth Truth Survey this year to evaluate the climate throughout the school year.
+We will use assessments this year to evaluate the climate throughout the school year.
 We will also use results from social skills groups by counselor and special education staff to support these students in growth with social skills.
 We increased the hours for the counselor to provide more support to students and their families.

-Actions to be Taken The aller Person(s) Proposed Expenditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount The School Climate Committee will review grade level climate assessments to be used throughout the year.
+Actions to be Taken The alter Person(s) Proposed Expe nditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount The School Climate Committee will revise grade level climate assessments to be used throughout the year.
+This survey will be based on the student feedback we received from 14-15 written surveys.
 Staff will meet to review student feedback and discuss and implement next steps to address the issues brought forward by the students.
 The results will also be presented to Student Council for review and input.
 School Climate Committee will also assess the survey results for next steps school wide.
-Measures: Results on the Youth Truth Surveys Start Date: 8/24/2016 Completion Date: 6/9/2017 Teachers Administrator School Climate Committee School Counselor10 FTE School Counselor, .5 FTE LCFF - Base District Funded 4,195 37,500 Work with the director to organize structured activities for lunch time.
+Measures: We will revise surveys for students and administer them during the school year.
+Teachers Administrator School Climate Committee Work with the director to organize structured activities for lunch time.
 Pay for the position from discretionary funds.
 Measures: Students will show increased contentment with noon time experiences as evidenced in their winter and spring surveys and informal conversations.
 Students will increase their time at recesses doing structured activities.
 Students will have the opportunity to develop teamwork, sportsmanship and athletic skills at a young age.
-Start Date: 8/24/2016 Completion Date: 6/9/2017 Intramural Director Noon Supervisors Teachers Principal
+Start Date: 8/26/2015 Completion Date: 6/11/2016 Intramural Director Noon Supervisors Teachers Principal

-Actions to be Taken II Person(s) Responsible Proposed Expenditure(s) to Reach This Goal Timeline Description Туре Funding Source Amount Grade levels and multi-grade level groups will meet to goal set for the school year, align curriculum and benchmarks, and evaluate student assessment data.
+Actions to be Taken I. Person(s) Proposed Exp enditure(s) to Reach This Goal Timeline Responsible Description Туре Funding Source Amount Grade levels and multi-grade level groups will meet to goal set for the school year, align curriculum and benchmarks, and evaluate student assessment data.
 Measures: Staff will have a strong program for students and have the ability to do interventions with students in a timely manner, with support of grade level staff.
 Students will show greater success in class and more consistency with curriculum.
-Start Date : 8/22/2016 Completion Date : 6/10/2017 All teaching staff and principal Substitute teachers for academic conferencing District Funded 6,000
+Start Date : 8/26/2015 Completion Date : 6/11/2016 All teaching staff, Reading Specialists and principal Substitute teachers for academic conferencing District Funded 6,000